api4ai/brand-det-examples/README.md

 ## 👉 Overview

 API4AI is cloud-native computer vision & AI platform for startups, enterprises and individual developers.
-This repository contains sample mini apps that utilizes **Brand Recognition API** provided by API4AI.
+This repository contains sample mini apps that utilize **Brand Recognition API** provided by API4AI.

 Brand Recognition API covers tens of popular brands from different industries.
 Its output is a bounding box with a logo image inside, logo brand prediction and its confidence level.
 It is aimed at a number of applications: it can be integrated into a mobile app or act as a part of a marketing research tool, etc.